SHOPPINGCLAW

 Why it matters

-Readable posture improves handoff decisions
+Readable profiles improve handoff decisions

 Another agent or operator can decide faster when a graph-based runtime publishes its boundaries before execution.